 The program for students with disabilities may provide adjustments, academic tutoring, and technology to assist students with all varieties of disabilities.
-The program is designed to assist students in developing their talents to the fullest by providing assistive services which may include evaluation of individual learning styles, counseling and course advising, alternative administration of examinations, tutoring, audio-visual and computer learning equipment and group support.
-The DSS's professional staff assists students in developing ways to cope with their disabilities and achieve academic success without altering the nature of the college courses.
+The program is designed to assist students in developing their talents to the fullest by providing assistive services which may include evaluation of individual learning styles, counseling and course advising, alternative administration of examinations, tutoring, and computers.
+The ASC's professional staff assists students in developing ways to cope with their disabilities and achieve academic success without altering the nature of the college courses.

-- Students with disabilities are encouraged to meet with the Disability Support Services Coordinator, located in LH-B116, to view documentation and determine adjustments. - Also located in LH-B116 is the Adaptive Technology Center that contains computers with software such as JAWS, WYNN and a closed circuit TV.
+Students with disabilities are encouraged to meet with the Accessibility Services Coordinator, located in LH-L115, to view documentation and determine adjustments.

+Also located in LH-L115 is the Adaptive Technology Center.